holdenmatt/Chromebox/README.md

 Type "dropbox" and hit Enter to open Dropbox in a new tab.

+### Uninstall

+Go to chrome://extensions and remove the OmniDropbox extension.

 ## Dropbox-sdk.js: a JavaScript client SDK for the Dropbox API.

 - Handles OAuth, token storage, response parsing, etc.